gianargamosa/wavecell_sms/README.md

 # Wavecell API Wrapper

-WavecellSms is a ruby gem wrapper for the wavecell platfrom for sending bulk sms.
+WavecellSMS is a ruby gem wrapper for the wavecell platfrom for sending bulk sms.

 ## Installation